joe-fennell/stfc-food-network-cop26-hackathon/README.md

 - **Visualisations** This could be example interfaces shown as mock-ups, wireframes or prototype demonstrations
 - **Management** How your team will use the investment to produce the platform.
 How will you keep it running?

-You must submit your slides by 14:00 GMT on Friday 5th of November (email slides or a link to helpdesk@joefennell.org).
+You must submit your slides by 14:00 GMT on Friday 5th of November (email slides or a link to stfcfoodnetwork@sheffield.ac.uk).
 Slides submitted later than this will not be accepted, but you will still be able to pitch (without slides).